+Funding is awarded by the LAG to projects benefitting Fife’s rural communities and businesses.
 The Local Action Group (LAG) is made up of representatives from public and private organisations.
 Fife Council sit as the accountable body for the group.
-We currently have 14 members on our board and we are fortunate to have 2 advisors.
-The local action group meet every 8 and we are looking for members to join the team.
-Fife’s Local Action Group is below:
+We currently have 11 members on our board and we are fortunate to have 2 advisors.

 Helen Rorrison (Chair)